verghost/vlc-lua-docs/m/player/index.md

 ----
 # Titles and Chapters
-Methods for changing the player based on title and chapter meta data.
+Methods for changing the player based on title and chapter metadata.

 ## `get_title_index()`